davidchchang/scroll-to-message/README.md

 # scroll-to-message
-Chrome extension to scroll to a pre-selected message, useful for long conversations.
+Chrome extension to scroll to a pre-selected message, useful for those really (really) long conversations.

 # Installation Instructions